wolfeidau/nonpm/README.md

 # schema

-One of the big hurdles will be translating the existing couch schema into leveldb.
-Need to do a bit of research on how this works at the moment.
+One of the big hurdles will be translating the existing couch schema into leveldb, as @dominictarr has already done a lot of work in this area

 # security